 The council has a duty to ensure that it acts in accordance with the law and various regulations in the performance of its functions.
-It has developed policies and
+It has developed policies and procedures for its officers to ensure that, as far as is possible, all officers understand their responsibilities both to the council and to the public.

-All members of Senior Management Team and Heads of Service have responsibility for maintaining a system of sound internal controls and management processes within their area of responsibility, and for reviewing their effectiveness.
-Each has completed an Assurance Statement for their area confirming that a sound system of internal control has been in place throughout the financial year, and identifying any areas that are less robust.
+All members of Senior Management Team and Heads of Service have responsibility for maintaining a system of sound internal controls and management processes within